Madonna Sebastian: Debut and other language ventures (2015-2018)

+Career expansion and future ventures (2019- present)

-In 2019, her first release was a multi-starrer medical thriller film titled Virus, in which she played the role of Dr.Sara Yakub, directed by Aashiq Abu.
+In 2019, her first release was a multi-starrer medical thriller film titled Virus, in which she played the role of Dr. Sara Yakub, directed by Aashiq Abu.
 The film becomes a major commercial success, and became one of the top 25 Malayalam films of decade.
-And second release was Brother's Day, opposite Prithviraj Sukumaran, directed by Kalabhavan Shajohn.
-The film becomes an blockbuster at the box-office.
+And her second release was Brother's Day, opposite Prithviraj Sukumaran, directed by Kalabhavan Shajohn.
+The film becomes a blockbuster at the box-office.

 Her only release in 2020 was Vaanam Kottattum, opposite Vikram Prabhu, directed by Dhana Sekaran. the film receives mixed to positive reviews, but became a commercial failure.

-In 2021, Sebastian made her Kannada debut with Kottigobba 3, opposite Sudeep, directed by Shiva Karthik.
+In 2021, Madonna Sebastian made her Kannada debut with Kottigobba 3, opposite Sudeep, directed by Shiva Karthik.
 The film was released by theatrically on October 15, 2021, the film makes a mixed reviews and performed well in Box-office collection.
-Her second release was Shyam Singha Roy starring Nani, directed by Rahul Sankrityan.
+Her second release was Shyam Singha Roy starring Nani and Sai Pallavi, directed by Rahul Sankrityan.
 The film was received mixed to positive reviews from both critics and audience. and becomes a box-office hit.

 In 2022, her first release Kombu Vatcha Singamda, opposite Sasikumar, directed by S.R.
 Prabhakaran. the film received mixed to negative reviews from critics and audience, and was a flop at the box-office.
 Later she made her digital streaming debut with a Tamil webseries Kaiyum Kalavum, which was released on Sony LIV and received generally positive reviews from critics.